Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 TfNSW Liable because it created the State of Affairs that led to Nuisance

 Ordinarily in a case such as this, one might expect the affected business to bring its claim against the contractor, rather than the project owner.
-But for reasons that aren’t explained in the judgement, the businesses choose the bring their claim against TfNSW.
+But for reasons that aren’t explained in the judgment, the businesses choose to bring their claim against TfNSW.
 Perhaps they believed the prospects of a commercial settlement were better if the claim was directed to a politically exposed government instead of a hard-nosed contractor?

-When the claim was first made against TfNSW, TfNSW filed a cross claim against the contractor to claim contribution.
-But TfNSW subsequently dropped this cross claim, presumably as part of the commercial settlement it reached with the contractor and the PPP company in June 2019 in respect of earlier claims made by the contractor against the PPP company and TfNSW for extensions of time and more money.
+When the claim was first made against TfNSW, TfNSW filed a cross-claim against the contractor to claim contribution.
+But TfNSW subsequently dropped this cross-claim, presumably as part of the commercial settlement it reached with the contractor and the PPP company in June 2019 in respect of earlier claims made by the contractor against the PPP company and TfNSW for extensions of time and more money.

 Accordingly, the affected businesses had to demonstrate that TfNSW should be held legally liable for the nuisance that occurred.

 The court ruled TfNSW liable because, through its planning, procurement and contracting activities, TfNSW created the state of affairs that led to the nuisance.
-It found TfNSW should have foreseen the harm and done more to protect the affected businesses' interests.
+It found that TfNSW should have foreseen the harm and done more to protect the affected businesses' interests.

 Negligent Contracting Terms